djcustard/GestureGAN/README.md

 ![TRAIN1](https://github.com/djcustard/GestureGAN/blob/master/Images/TRAIN1.png)
 ![TRAIN2](https://github.com/djcustard/GestureGAN/blob/master/Images/TRAIN2.png)

 After the model has completed training, I will be able to seperate the Generator and produce more audio clips.
 I will produce a folder of samples.
 From here I will now need to build a classifier and begin splitting the audio files into there classification.
+This also allows be to begin working on my composition.
+I think it's important for me to further adjust the PGAN architecture.

+At lower resolutions, I will scale the array up to the size (128,128).
+This is so that sounds can be heard to shape closer to a classifier sound.
+For example if we are training the model on sounds of guitars, because PGAN is training from the lowest resolution of (4,4) and increasing, we want to scale these arrays to dynamically hear the changes and the Network trains.

 Because of my inability to be able to succesfully regenerate audio from the STFT images I recieve from Daisukelab's code, I returned to the GANSynth code.
 From reading their papers before, I understand that they are fully able to perform Audio->Spec-> Audio tasks.
 Inside their Python program, Specgrams_Helper, they define function's named "waves_to_specgrams" and "specgrams_to_waves".
 I will look into these methods soon.